fionanealon/python-exercises/README.md

     print(int(n))
 # Then the if statement prints n as an integer if the staetement is true
   else:
+def factorial(upto):
+# Create a variable that will become the answer
+  multupto = 1
+# Loop through numbers i from 1 to upto
+  for i in range(1, upto + 1):
+# Multiply ans by i, changing ans to that
+    multupto = multupto * i
+# Return the factorial
+  return multupto
+# Tests from questions
+print("The multiplication of the values from to 1 to 5 inclusive is", factorial(5))
+print("The multiplication of the values from to 1 to 7 inclusive is", factorial(7))
+print("The multiplication of the values from to 1 to 10 inclusive is", factorial(10))
 # If the above if statement is not true and it's not possible to divide n evenly by 2, the while loop then executes the below statement.
     n = (3*n)+1
 # The above statement multiplies n by 3 and adds 1.